-24. One of the defining characteristics of the mature stage of the industry life cycle is that growth is low or zero.
+22. One of the defining characteristics of the mature stage of the industry life cycle is that growth is low or zero.

-25. The punctuated equilibrium view can also be described as a freezing and unfreezing process in an industry's life cycle.
+23. The punctuated equilibrium view can also be described as a freezing but not unfreezing process in an industry's life cycle.

-26. When the value of the dollar is low compared with the value of other currencies, products made in the United States are relatively inexpensive and products made overseas are relatively expensive.
-TRUE
+24. When the value of the dollar is low compared with the value of other currencies, products made in the United States are relatively inexpensive and products made overseas are relatively expensive.

-27. Changes in the characteristics of a population, such as age or race, is irrelevant to the analysis of an industry's macroenvironment.
-FALSE
+25. Changes in the characteristics of a population, such as age or race, are irrelevant to the analysis of an industry's macroenvironment.

-28. Anheuser Busch, because it dominates the mass-market beer segment, does not complete with micro-brewers.
+26. Anheuser Busch, because it dominates the mass-market beer segment, does not complete with micro-brewers.